Documentation-Pro/react-calendar.github.io/docs/pages/project-structure.md

 !!! info
-    This is a reference page for developers, we have already created the app on installing react calendar page.
+    This page is a reference page for developers.
+We have already created the app on installing react calendar page.